MEET OUR THERAPISTS

 Sarah's approach to counseling is centered in her commitment to social justice.
 Her orientation is person-centered; this approach empowers clients to take the lead in their own therapeutic work.
 Sarah also uses techniques and strategies from a variety of theoretical approaches, including cognitive behavioral therapy, motivational interviewing, and existential therapy.
 Sarah has experience working with clients who have experienced trauma, depression, anxiety, relationship concerns, anger issues, and addiction.

-LeCreshia is a Psychological Intern and is working towards the completion of a PhD in Counseling Psychology at the University of Missouri.
-She earned her Masters of Education in Counseling Psychology from the University of Missouri in 2009 and has 10 years of experience working with a variety of clients across settings including: The University of Missouri (MU) Career Center, the MU Counseling Center, MU System Employee Assistance Program and the University of Michigan CAPS.
+LeCreshia earned her PhD in Counseling Psychology at the University of Missouri.
+She earned her Masters of Education in Counseling Psychology from the University of Missouri and has 10 years of experience working with a variety of clients across settings including: The University of Missouri (MU) Career Center, the MU Counseling Center, MU System Employee Assistance Program and the University of Michigan CAPS.
 She has most commonly worked with client concerns such as: anxiety, women’s identity development, gender role exploration, grief and loss, life transitions/phase of life concerns, LGBTQIA issues, self-injury, anger management, depression, career indecision and coping with past sexual abuse/trauma.

 LeCreshia's special interests include working with: survivors of sexual and other forms of trauma, members of the LGBTQIA community, identity development, gender role exploration, racial minorities and other groups whom are often marginalized.